 So, yes, it’s a hard subject.
 I often find myself drawn to hard subjects, like intractable physical pain; the plight of Native American children in missionary schools; Irish slavery in the Americas; hatred of those who are not “like us”; the failure of those we trust to defend us; being disabled in an able world; and An Gorta Mor.
 I have written or am writing on all of these subjects.

-Knowing that LET THE CANYONS WEEP was going to be harder to place is something that gives me the ambition to keep going with the query process.
+Knowing that WHISPERS IN THE CANYON was going to be harder to place is something that gives me the ambition to keep going with the query process.
 The book hasn’t failed because it hasn’t found the right agent, but I will fail if I give up on it.

 Or it could just be the hardhead incurable optimist in me…